tower9/utstatsdb/README.txt

 ===============================================================================
 ========== Enabling Local Stats Logging =======================================
 ===============================================================================
+To enable local stats logging on UT3, download UT3Stats from http://www.utstatsdb.com and follow the included instructions.

 To enable local stats logging on UT2004, add the following to your UT2004.ini file:

 [Engine.GameStats]